How Deep Can You Snorkel? – Underwater Snorkeling Guide

 The major risk is that of compressing your lungs.
 You may not even be aware of how much pressure your lungs are under till it is too late and you lose consciousness underwater.

 After a depth of 1 meter has been crossed, your snorkel mask will start getting compressed against your face due to water pressure.
-This will not only be uncomfortable, it can also cause facial injuries.
+This is just a little over 3 feet and you reach that level of compression This will not only be uncomfortable, it can also cause facial injuries.

 Going Underwater with a Snorkel Tube